walles/exactype/README.md

 * Add a .travis.yml build config running the unit tests
 * Make the keyboard not resize when pressing SHIFT
 * Make the SHIFT key look like a SHIFT key
+* Pressing SHIFT at the middle / end of words should work as in SwiftKey; it should primarily modify the casing of the current word, but if you keep typing it only affects the upcoming letters.
 * Make the Backspace key look like a Backspace key
 * Swipe right after a space => ". "
 * Swipe right after ". " => "... "